-- The number of employees receiving pay through HMRC PAYE in NI in March 2022 was 775,000, an increase of 0.1 per cent over the month and 4.8 per cent over the year.
-This is the highest on record and the tenth consecutive month that employee numbers have been above pre-COVID levels.
+- The number of employees receiving pay through HMRC PAYE in NI in July 2022 was 779,300, a 0.4% increase over the month and 2.6% over the year.
+This is the highest on record and the eleventh consecutive monthly increase.

-- In March 2022, the seasonally adjusted number of people on the claimant count was 37,900 (4.0 per cent of the workforce), which is a decrease of 1,000 (2.6 per cent) from the previous month’s revised figure.
-The March claimant count is 41 per cent less than the recent peak in May 2020, and 27 per cent higher than the pre-pandemic count in March 2020.
+- In July 2022, the seasonally adjusted number of people on the claimant count was 35,700 (3.8% of the workforce), which is a decrease of 0.5% from the previous month’s revised figure.
+The July claimant count remains higher than the pre-pandemic count in March 2020 (by 20%).

-- The economic inactivity rate (the proportion of people aged 16 to 64 who were not working and not seeking or available to work) decreased over the quarter by 0.7pps and over the year by 0.5pps to 27.0 per cent.
+- The economic inactivity rate (the proportion of people aged 16 to 64 who were not working and not seeking or available to work) increased by 0.8pps over the quarter and by 0.2pps over the year to 28.3%.
 Neither the quarterly nor annual changes were statistically significant.

 Notes to editors: